Electric bill break for big users crosses first key hurdle

-A proposal to give some of Virginia's biggest electricity users a break on their bills passed a first critical hurdle Thursday in the General Assembly.
+A proposal to give some of Virginia's biggest electricity users a break on their bills passed a first critical hurdle in the General Assembly on Thursday.

 The bill sets up a pilot program that would exempt those companies from costs arising from Virginia utilities' obligation to cut carbon emissions.